xiix0/scam/README.md

-You possess a mind not merely twisted, but actually sprained.
+You look like a million dollars.
+All green and wrinkled.